krille-chan/fluffychat/HOWTOFORK.md

 FluffyChat is licensed under AGPL.
 Read the license (https://gitlab.com/ChristianPauly/fluffychat-flutter/-/blob/main/LICENSE) and make sure that your fork is open source under the same license and that you fulfill all requirements.
-Otherwise you could end up in legal problems.
-We recommend you to contact a lawyer **before** you publish your fork!
+Maybe you should consider contacting a lawyer **before** you publish your fork.

 ## 2. Disable end-to-end encryption!
 Due to US export regulations you are not allowed to publish your app in